robotology-legacy/wysiwyd/main/src/modules/samRelated/SAM/README.md

 ####SAM_Drivers:
 - This folder contains all developed drivers.
 - These drivers are accessed via the generic trainModel and interactionModel classes which are called from samSupervisor

-####SAM_Demos:
-- Includes standalone SAM demos which do not require samSupervisor to run.
-- These display the use of various functionalities of SAM

-####Utils:
-- This folder contains bits and bobs of functionality mostly related to the recording or labelling of datasets

-####Dev:
-- This folder is used for development of new features before they are included within the other folders